CS

 Feature Showdown

-Interior trim differs: the LDV eT60 gets leatherette upholstery while the Audi Q6 Sportback e-tron offers leather.
+Interior trim differs: the LDV eT60 gets leatherette upholstery while the Audi Q6 Sportback e-tron offers synthetic leather.

 Drivetrain